makrai/notes/zhang1909-sem-aware-bert.md

 * deep learning models might not really understand texts (Mudrakarta+ 2018)
   * vulnerably suffer from adversarial attacks (Jia and Liang 2017)
   * great attention to non-significant words and ignore important ones
-  * question answering challenge (Rajpurkar+ 2016), we observe a number of answers produced by previous models are semantically incomplete (As shown in Section 6.3), which suggests that the current NLU models suffers
+  * question answering challenge (Rajpurkar+ 2016)
+    * a number of answers produced by previous models are sem incomplete (as shown in Section 6.3)
 * semantic role labeling (SRL) naturally matches e.g. question answering tasks,
   * who did what to whom, when and why with respect to the central meaning
   * questions are usually formed with who, what, how, when and why